Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Introduction

 One type of model that has been explored multiple times is a relatively simple ordinary differential equation (ODE) model in a single cell aimed purely at understanding how oscillations can occur via a negative feedback loop such as in the Hes1 system.
-Such work as been done by investigating how Hes1 protein, Hes1 mRNA and an intermediary factor interact \cite{Hirata2002OscillatoryLoop}, what role \emph{delay} plays in establishing oscillations \cite{Barrio2006stochasticdelay, Monk2003OscillatoryDelays, Jensen2003Hes1DDE, Momiji2008DissectingOscillator}, as well as the function of dimerisation of the Hes1 protein before it attaches to the Hes1 promoter \cite{Zeiser2007Hes1Dimerisation}, showing that each of these models can generate sustained oscillations.
+Such work has been done by investigating how Hes1 protein, Hes1 mRNA and an intermediary factor interact \cite{Hirata2002OscillatoryLoop}, what role \emph{delay} plays in establishing oscillations \cite{Barrio2006stochasticdelay, Monk2003OscillatoryDelays, Jensen2003Hes1DDE, Momiji2008DissectingOscillator}, as well as the function of dimerisation of the Hes1 protein before it attaches to the Hes1 promoter \cite{Zeiser2007Hes1Dimerisation}, showing that each of these models can generate sustained oscillations.

-Single cell models have been extended to include more detailed ODE and partial differential equation (PDE) descriptions.
-These models account for interactions between the Hes1 negative feedback loop and other cellular pathways, such as the cell cycle and the Notch pathway, as well as the spatial distribution of components throughout the cell \cite{Pfeuty2015ADynamics, Tiedemann2017ModelingNeurogenesis, Agrawal2009ComputationalSignaling}.
-These refinements preserve oscillatory behaviour and, under specific conditions, allow for pattern formation in a cell population.
-Additionally, the Hes1 gene regulatory network (GRN) has been modelled using a reaction-diffusion master equation (RDME) approach.
-Modelling the Hes1 signalling pathway within one cell, represented by a computational mesh, this method captures oscillations even in the presence of noise and extends to investigate the role of nuclear transport and dimerisation on the system \cite{Sturrock2013Hes1GRN, Sturrock2014Dimerisation}.
-As in the deterministic case, the delay stochastic simulation algorithm model proposed in \cite{Barrio2006stochasticdelay} investigates the role delay plays in typical oscillatory behaviour while accounting for noise.
-Although these models describe the Hes1 pathway in greater detail, they are also increasingly complex, making it hard to understand their behaviour analytically.
+Single cell models have been extended to include more detailed ODE and partial differential equation (PDE) descriptions. \review{These models account for interactions between the Hes1 negative feedback loop and other cellular pathways, such as the cell cycle \cite{Pfeuty2015ADynamics}, the cell-internal dynamics including the accumulation of the microRNA miR-9 \cite{Goodfellow2014mir9,Phillips2016hes1mir9} and the Notch pathway \cite{Pfeuty2022generalhes,Tiedemann2017ModelingNeurogenesis}, as well as the spatial distribution of components throughout the cell \cite{Agrawal2009ComputationalSignaling}.
+These refinements preserve oscillatory behaviour while, under specific conditions, allowing for stable pattern formation in a cell population.}